Alexander Hamilton Jr.: Personal life

-In 1817, Hamilton married Eliza P. Knox (d.
-1871), daughter of William Knox, who was at that time a leading merchant in New York City.
+Hamilton courted Eliza Putnam Knox, the daughter of Thomas Knox, a leading New York City merchant, and Mary Hester Knox, née Kortright, the sister of Elizabeth Monroe.
+Eliza's birth date is unknown, but Trinity Church, New York, has a record of her baptism which took place there on August 3, 1794.
+According to John Pintard, Eliza and Hamilton eloped and ran away from the Knoxes initially, before matters were resolved.

-In 1833, when his mother Eliza Hamilton was 76 years old, Hamilton used funds from his mother's sale of The Grange to purchase a townhouse for her and his family in New York City, at 4 St. Mark's Place (now known as the Hamilton-Holly House).
+In 1833, Hamilton used funds from his mother's sale of The Grange to purchase a townhouse for her and his family in New York City, at 4 St. Mark's Place (now known as the Hamilton-Holly House).
 Between 1833 and 1842, he and his wife lived there with his mother, his sister Eliza Hamilton Holly, and her husband Sidney Augustus Holly.

 During a trip through the West with his wife in 1835, Hamilton met Abraham Lincoln, then an Illinois state legislator, in a grocery store where Lincoln was "lying upon the counter in midday telling stories."

 During the last ten years of his life, Hamilton resided in New Brunswick, New Jersey and in New York City, where he moved after the death of his wife in 1871.
 Hamilton died, having had no children, on August 2, 1875, at his home, 83 Clinton Place, in Greenwich Village.

-Hamilton was said to have been 5'6 tall.
+Hamilton was said to have been 5 ft 6.5 in (169 cm) tall.